View our Facilities

 Hostetter Production Studio

-The new 1,740 square-foot Hostetter production studio divides its space between media (television) and film, and includes studio cameras, news set, studio lights and a corner-placed, endless floor green screen (as well as several portable green screens).
+The 1,740 square-foot Hostetter production studio divides its space between media (television) and film, and includes studio cameras, news set, studio lights and a corner-placed, endless floor green screen (as well as several portable green screens).
 An adjacent control room allows students to produce and edit live broadcasts via computer stations and monitors that control the audio, switcher, graphics, teleprompter and color correction.

 The Pulse consists of Pulse FM, The Clarion yearbook, and The Swinging Bridge magazine.
 The Pulse seeks to act as ambassadors for Christ through the promotion of honest journalism, provide timely and accurate news and function as a media lab for students to gain skills in writing, design, radio, communication, and more.
 It provides student voices and perspectives by integrating and utilizing new technology to unify faculty and students through the output of mutual news and events.